mv2sa/iceSlider/README.md

 ###Comprehensive description of properties

 - wrapper
-    - Obrigatory
+    - Required
     - accepts only an ID, jQuery style (#id)
     - this should be the element that will define the size of the view and display on the active slide
     - class hammer-set will be added to this element

 - container
-    - Obrigatory
+    - Required
     - accepts only an ID, jQuery style (#id)
     - this should be the element that will hold all items from the slider, and this is what will actually slide

 - item
-    - Obrigatory
+    - Required
     - accepts only classes, jQuery style (.class).
     - this should be applied for all items in the slider